coders-school/stl/module2/03_algorithms_nonmodifying.en.md

                    ForwardIt2 s_first, ForwardIt2 s_last );
 ```

-* The simplest version `std::search`, takes 2 ranges and checks for the second range `{s_first, s_last}` is a sub-scope `{first, last}`.
+* The simplest version `std::search`, takes 2 ranges and checks if the second range `{s_first, s_last}` is a subsequence of `{first, last}`.
-  * If so, it returns an iterator pointing to the beginning of this subrange.
+  * If so, it returns an iterator pointing to the beginning of this subsequence.
-  * If no sub-range is found, the iterator returned will be equal `last`.
+  * If no subsequence is found, the iterator returned will be equal to `last`.
-* There are also versions `std::search`the host `binary predicate` and type `searcher`.
+* There are also versions of `std::search` that take `binary predicate` and type `searcher`.
 I encourage you to work independently in order to learn how to use this function :).

 ___